MIT-LCP/mimic-website/content/tutorials/install-mimic-locally-ubuntu.md

 CREATE TABLE
 ... etc
 ```

+If you get the error `postgres_create_tables.sql: No such file or directory` that means that the file `postgres_create_tables.sql` is not in your current directory.
+Either download the file to the local directory, or specify the directory in the above command.

 If you see warnings about being unable to drop tables, don't worry, this is expected (see [#224](https://github.com/MIT-LCP/mimic-code/issues/224)).